-No material subsequent events have taken place that require disclosure in this financial report noted between September 30, 2024, and the date of this report.
+Other than the event noted, no material subsequent events have taken place that require disclosure in this financial report noted between December 31, 2024, and the date of this report.

 ITEM 2.
 MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS